 • Assess the feasibility of various actions and investments.

 • Build support from stakeholders and residents for the new directions of the area.

 The City kicked off the project with the City Council on January 27, 2014.
-The project will be guided by an advisory committee comprised of who will meet throughout 2014.
-A technical committee with staff from various agencies will also provide input and guidance.
+The project is guided by an advisory committee comprised of various community members who are meeting throughout 2014.
+A technical committee with staff from various agencies is also providing input and guidance.

 The project is funded through a $220,000 Metro Community Planning and Development grant, which is funded through the construction excise tax.
 The City is providing an $80,000 in-kind match.